stenglein-lab/2017_GDW/Genomics_and_NGS_Glossary.md

 ### Adapter

-Most NGS instruments require that adapters of known sequence be added to the 2 ends of dsDNA molecules that will be sequenced on the instrument.
-Adapters are added in a variety of ways to starting nucleic acid molecules during library preparation.
+Most NGS instruments require that dsDNA of known sequence be added to the 2 ends of [library](#library) molecules that will be sequenced on the instrument.
+Adapters can be added in a variety of ways to starting nucleic acid molecules during [library preparation](#library-prep).
 Adapters serve multiple purposes.
 For instance in Illumina sequencing, adapters allow molecules to anneal to flow cells and be amplified into a clonal [cluster](#cluster).
-Adapters often contain index sequences (barcodes) that allow samples to be multiplexed.
+Adapters often contain index sequences ([barcodes](#barcode)) that allow samples to be multiplexed.

 ### Amplicon sequencing

 A type of NGS in which PCR products (amplicons) are sequenced.
-16S sequencing is one type of amplicon sequencing.
-This is in contrast to shotgun sequencing, where libraries consist of complex populations of materials that derive randomly from the starting nucleic acids.
+[16S](#16S) sequencing is one type of amplicon sequencing.
+This is in contrast to shotgun sequencing, where [libraries](#library) consist of complex populations of materials that derive randomly from the starting nucleic acids.

 ### Assembly

-NGS typically produces reads that are shorter than the nucleic acids from which they derive.
-Assembly is the process by which these short reads are stitched together to attempt to recreate the startng nucleic acid sequence.
+NGS typically produces [reads](#read) that are shorter than the nucleic acids from which they derive.
+Assembly is the process by which these short reads are stitched together to attempt to reconstruct the startng nucleic acid sequence.

 ### Barcode

-In sequencing, a barcode is a sequence that is typically contained within the adapter sequences of a library molecule.
-Barcodes allow multiple samples, each defined by a particular barcode sequence, to be mixed (aka pooled, aka multiplexed) and sequenced together.
+In sequencing, a barcode is a sequence that allows samples to be multiplexed for increased cost efficiency and sample throughput.
+Barcode sequences are typically contained within the [adapter](#adapter) sequences of a library molecule.
+Barcodes allow multiple samples, each defined by a particular barcode sequence, to be multiplexed (i.e. mixed, aka pooled) and sequenced together.
 The reads from individual samples are sorted by barcode after sequencing.
 Barcodes are also often called indexes.

 ### Cluster

-In Illumina sequencing, library molecules are hybridized to a flow cell and amplified into a luster of a few thousand clonal copies.
-The large number of copies in a cluster boosts the signal from the incorporation of fluorescent nucleotides, but when the clonal copies in a cluster get out of sync, phasing issues arise, which increases error rates as sequencing progresses.
+In Illumina sequencing, [library](#library) molecules are hybridized to a flow cell and amplified into a cluster of a few thousand clonal copies.
+The large number of copies in a cluster boosts the signal from the incorporation of fluorescent nucleotides to a detectable level.

 ### Contig

-Contig is short for 'contiguous sequence', which are the longer sequences stitched together from short reads during [assembly](#assembly).
+Contig is short for 'contiguous sequence', which are the longer sequences stitched together from overlapping short reads during [assembly](#assembly).

 ### Coverage